-Rewards are the bread and butter of your referral program.
+Rewards are the bread and butter of any successful referral program.
 The referral incentive is what encourages users to talk you up in the first place.
-Consider what type of rewards might most motivate your customers, such as store credits, a discount, or free products.
+Consider what type of rewards might most motivate your customers, such as credits towards the product, a discount, or even free products.

 Keep your messaging concise

-Don’t overwhelm customers with excess text.
+Don’t overwhelm customers with excessive text.
 Make your messaging short and to the point so they know what they are getting for a referral, and what they need to do in order to get it.
-Catchy headlines and simple one-liners that explain are musts here.
+Catchy headlines and simple one-liners that explain are essential here.